A destination of choice

 Welcoming the world

 South Australia – a growing destination choice for international and domestic travellers.

 With Adelaide consistently rated as one of the world’s most liveable cities, our Mediterranean climate, increasingly busy events calendar and unique landscape – it’s no wonder more people are visiting our beautiful state.

-That’s great news for our tourism industry and more than 30,000 people who work in it, across many regions.
+That’s great news for our tourism industry and more than 35,000 people who work in it, across many regions.
 It’s an economic benefit that adds up to $6.3 billion for South Australia…

 It’s an economic benefit that adds up to $5.2 billion for South Australia, so we need to ensure that tourists are able to reach our state easily and, once they arrive, the infrastructure and local service offerings are as impressive as the warm welcome they can expect.

 We need make sure tourists can reach their destinations easily and we exceed expectations at every turn.

 Tourism is brilliant for business all over the state, particularly for regional South Australia which has 44% of tourism expenditure across the state.
 It’s one of our most exciting growth industries and continues to create employment and drive our economy forward.